d2s/Documentation/docs/source/source.md

 Documentation of [scheduled tasks and log records](configs/configurationSchedule.md).

-## Reading and writing data to permanent store
+## Reading and writing data to permanent storage

-One object takes care of reading and writing data to permanent store.
+One object takes care of reading and writing data to permanent storage.
 The object is also responsible to either read or write data utilizing profiles.

 Documentation of [reading and writing](configs/readwrite.md).